-Yolanda Foster doesn't have to worry about visas anymore—and we mean the government kind, not the credit card.
+Yolanda Hadid doesn't have to worry about visas anymore—and we mean the government kind, not the credit card.

 The Real Housewives of Beverly Hills star has officially been sworn in as a U.S. citizen at the Los Angeles Convention Center, E!
 News reveals exclusively.